Going to the toilet on the trail

 These are things that you tend to learn as you go:

 • Always carry toilet paper on a hike.
-You never know when you might need it and sometimes while there may be a toilet, the paper has either run out or is sopping wet because of heavy rain and unusable
+You never know when you might need it and sometimes while there may be a toilet, the paper has either run out or is sopping wet because of heavy rain and is unusable

 • Store your toilet paper in a resealable bag